F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 Make sure to substitute `\path\to` with the location of the Boot Camp folder.

-You can also open `Properties` on the file to change the compatibility to `Previous version of Windows` in case you have Boot Camp 4.0 drivers (the above command does this already.)
+You can also open `Properties` on the file to change the compatibility to `Previous version of Windows` in case you've Boot Camp 4.0 drivers (the above command does this already.)

 :::

 ### iMac12,x Bluescreen after driver installation

-Intel's iGPU drivers for the HD 3000 series do not support UEFI booting in Windows.
+Intel's iGPU drivers for the HD 3000 series don't support UEFI booting in Windows.
 The recommended solution is to simply disable the iGPU: [iMac 12,1 Windows 10 Boot Loop – Fix Intel Graphics issue](https://zzq.org/?p=39)

 ### NVIDIA Tesla Black Screen after driver installation

-The NVIDIA Tesla GPUs found in 2008-2010 Macs do not support UEFI booting in Windows.
-You cannot use UEFI Windows without low-level patching on these machines.
+The NVIDIA Tesla GPUs found in 2008-2010 Macs don't support UEFI booting in Windows.
+You can't use UEFI Windows without low-level patching on these machines.